cloudemprise/cfn-ovpn-cli/README.md

 A system that uses key-based authentication requires a Public Key Infrastructure (PKI).
 Simply put, a PKI consists of the following:

-* A public master Certificate Authority (CA) certificate and a private key.
+* A public master Certificate Authority (CA) certificate and a Private Key.
-* A separate public certificate and private key pair for the server.
+* A separate Public Certificate and Private Key pair for the server.
-* A separate public certificate and private key pair for each client.
+* A separate Public Certificate and Private Key pair for each client.

 Conveniently, a awesome utility exist just for the purposes of making PKI management really easy, namely [Easy-RSA](https://github.com/OpenVPN/easy-rsa).
 Easy-RSA is a framework for managing X.509 PKI.
 It is based around the concept of a trusted root signing authority and the backend is comprised of the OpenSSL cryptographic library.

 **cfn-ovpn-cli** builds two interrelated PKIs on hardened virtual linux servers within a VPC in the AWS Cloud.
-A trusted root CA is created within the isolated private subnet, only accessible via a Bastion Host and used exclusively to sign certificate requests.
+A trusted root CA is created within the isolated private subnet instance, only accessible via a Bastion Host and used exclusively to sign certificate requests.
 A second PKI is created on the OpenVPN application server itself which resides within the public subnet of the VPC.
-Here the server as well as the client certificates and private keys are generated.
-Requests and signed certificates are intelligently exchanged between these two systems by way of Cloudformation Stack Updates.
-This is described in more detail in the Cloudformation section withinthrough to the operating system but suffice to say, hinges around the calling of the ec2 create-image API.
+Here the server as well as the client certificates and Private Keys are generated.
+Requests and Signed Certificates are intelligently exchanged between these two systems by way of Cloudformation Stack Updates.

+This is described in more detail in the [Cloudformation](#cloudformation) section but suffice to say, it hinges around the calling of the ec2 create-image API.
 The CA is further constrained by a passphrase that is securely stored and retrived via the AWS System Manager Parameter Store secrets management protocol.
 The elliptical curve secp521r1 key exchange cipher was chosen for smaller key size equivalence and faster execution performance.

 export RANDFILE=/tmp/.rnd

+**********

 ## Network Security